jakobehmsen/ligo/README.md

-# ligo
+# Ligo
-A reactive programming environment
+A reactive programming environment.